"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 Medical Editor: John P. Cunha, DO, FACOEP

-Avastin (bevacizumab) is used to treat a certain type of brain tumor as well as cancers of the kidney, colon, rectum, lung, or breast.
+Avastin (bevacizumab) is an antiangiogenic drug used to treat a certain type of brain tumor as well as cancers of the kidney, colon, rectum, lung, or breast.
 It is usually given as part of a combination of cancer medicines.
-Avastin is in the antiangiogenic agent drug class.
-Common side effects include dry mouth, cough, voice changes, loss of appetite, diarrhea, vomiting, constipation, mouth sores, nausea, headache.
+Common side effects of Avastin include dry mouth, cough, voice changes, loss of appetite, diarrhea, nausea, vomiting, constipation, loss of appetite, mouth sores, headache, back pain, cold symptoms (stuffy nose, sneezing, sore throat), dry or watery eyes, dry or flaky skin, hair loss, changes in your sense of taste, jaw pain/swelling/numbness, loose teeth, or gum infection.

 Dose of Avastin varies depending on the type of cancer being treated, and the patient's weight.
 There may be other drugs that can interact with Avastin.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.
 Avastin should be used only when prescribed during pregnancy.
 Avastin may harm to a fetus.
 Women of child-bearing age should use an effective form of birth control while using this medication and for an extended period after stopping this drug.
 Based on information from related drugs, this medication may pass into breast milk.
 Breast-feeding while using this medication is not recommended.
 Do not breast-feed for extended periods after stopping this drug.
 Consult your doctor before breast-feeding.